-The Glencree Centre for Peace and Reconciliation was founded in 1974 as a response to violent conflict in Irish society, and in light of a conviction that there must be a better way than violence and vandalism, intolerance and sectarianism.
+The Glencree Centre for Peace and Reconciliation was founded as a response to violent conflict in Northern Ireland, and in light of a conviction that there must be a better way than violence and vandalism, intolerance and sectarianism.

 However, concern was not enough.
 Individuals and peace groups involved soon recognised that reconciliation was the key and that what was needed was a common base from which to spearhead an effective and non-violent approach to the urgent issues both north and south.
-As a result of their determination to act on their concern, the Glencree Centre for Peace and Reconciliation was founded.
+As a result of their determination to act, the Glencree Centre for Peace and Reconciliation was founded.

 The old buildings at Glencree were made available by the government and a large overdraft was arranged for essential renovation works to be undertaken.
 These were completed in 2000.